HomeDocumentationAPI Reference

 ❗️

-IMPORTANT: Port 80 Must Be Visible From The Internet During Signing!
+IMPORTANT: Port 443 Must Be Visible from the Internet During Signing!

-Make sure the server you are using has a legitimate hostname that is reachable from the Internet and resolves correctly.
-Port 80 will need to be open for the EFF server to validate the host.
+Make sure the server has a legitimate hostname that is reachable from the internet and resolves correctly.
+Port 443 will need to be open for the Let's Encrypt server to validate the host.

-Make sure that the hostname is legitimate and port 80 can be reached from the Internet.
-The Let's Encrypt service will not sign any certificate for servers that are not reachable on the Internet.
+Ensure that the hostname is publicly resolvable and port 443 can be reached from the internet.
+The ACME service will not sign any certificate for servers that are not reachable on the internet.

-Next you will be asked for a contact e-mail.
-We recommend you put in a valid e-mail in case there is a security alert about the certificates.
-You can opt in or out of the EFF mailing list.
+Enter the Let's Encrypt contact e-mail.
+We recommend entering a valid e-mail in case there is a security alert about the certificates.

 When starting the server, the scripts look for the signed versions first before trying to use the unsigned versions if present.